 During the test, half of your visitors will see the website with the changes and the other half will see no changes.
 For example, you could change the text of a button to read “Reserve Now” to “Reserve Today”.
 When the test is concluded after a set period of time, you can compare conversion rates for each version to see what performed best.
 Based on the results, you can make the change permanent or try something else.

-Focusing on the user experience is a primary way to improve your conversion rate.
+Focusing on the user experience is a primary way to improve your self-storage conversion rate.
 A good user experience increases the chances a visitor will transact on your site, while a negative user experience will increase the chances they leave without making a purchase.
 User experience covers everything from having readable text on your page to making sure your page load speeds are in line with Google benchmarks.

 There are many factors that impact user experience, but here are some areas to start with to help you determine you need to make adjustments